Skip to main content

 (b) a loading of 25% of that rate.

-If employees are paid a base rate higher than the Award Rate, simply enter the employee's base rate in the highlighted field below.
-This will override the rate in the system, and penalty rates and overtime will be calculated from this new rate.
+This will override the hourly rate in the Managed Template and penalty rates and overtime will be calculated from this new rate.

 For further information please see the Pay Above Template article.